Web and Videoconferencing

 The college maintains a dedicated IP-based PolyCom codec for one to one video conferencing with other compatible devices.
 Our PolyCom unit provides good video and audio transmission quality.
 All implementations require a test call to verify compatibility.
 We no longer support ISDN calls.
 For more information e-mail email@example.com.

-Below is a best-use chart that can give you an idea of what software works best for you.
+Below is a best-use chart that can give you an idea of what software might work best for you.

 Web Video Conference A web video conference is a synchronous event in which the involved parties are communicating in real time across the Internet.
 Communication may be in the form of chat, audio, video or shared documents and resources.